V-42 stiletto: Specifications and production quantity

-The V-42 weighs 7 oz, with either a 7.250 in or 7.125 in long blade and 5.5 in handle, for a total length of approximately 12.5 in.
-Its features included a double hollow-ground, stiletto-type blade equipped with a thumb-imprint choil or ricasso designed to facilitate a flat or modified saber grip, and a leather handle with a pointed skull-cracking pommel (butt).
-One source states that the Army placed five separate orders totaling 3,423 V-42 fighting knives from November 1942 through November 1943.
-However, Case factory records indicate that approximately 3,000 V-42 knives were actually produced, and only one shipment of 1,750 knives to the FSSF was recorded by the Force's supply officer.
+The V-42 weighs 7 oz, with either a 7.250 in or 7.125 in blade and 5.5 in handle, for a total length of approximately 12.5 in.
+Its features include a double hollow-ground, stiletto-type blade equipped with a thumb-imprint choil or ricasso designed to facilitate a flat or modified saber grip, and a leather handle with a pointed skull-cracking pommel (butt).
+One source states that the US Army placed five separate orders totaling 3,423 V-42 fighting knives from November 1942 through November 1943.
+However, Case factory records indicate that approximately 3,000 V-42 knives were actually produced, and only one shipment of 1,750 knives to the FSSF was recorded by the force's supply officer.